Motiejus Valančius: Legacy

-These notes were not intended for publication by the author.
+These latter notes were not intended for publication by the author.
 However, they were published in the original Polish and Lithuanian translation in 2003 by Lithuanian historian Aldona Prašmantáitė.
 They are an important source for learning about the situation of the Catholic Church in Samogitia under Russian rule, as well as for learning about the Polish language of the region.